 What is a wheelie bin?

 These bins have different colour lids in line with Australian standards ( red for general waste, yellow for commingled recycling and green for garden organics).
 We provide free downloadable garbage bin stickers for your use here.

-It is amazing when you think how long it took to invent wheelie bins i.e. a bit like luggage with wheels – the concept is incredible simple but quite modern.
+It is amazing when you think how long it took to invent modern wheelie bins i.e. a bit like luggage with wheels – the concept is incredibly simple but quite modern.
 Hard to believe, that people used to lift heavy rubbish bins by hand!
 Incredible that only 20 years ago people were still carrying heavy suitcases around airport terminals and train stations.

-What wheelie bin sizes are available?
+What standard wheelie bin sizes are available?

-Through the online waste management shop provided by Waster.com.au you can see all the wheelie bin sizes available.
-For General Waste and Cardboard & Paper recycling we currently offer wheelie bin sizes 240 litres, 660 litres and 1100 litres.
-Note: most bins provided for home usage will be of either 120 litres or 240 litres depending on the waste stream.
+For general waste and cardboard & paper recycling, we currently offer wheelie bin sizes 240 litres, 660 litres and 1100 litres.
+Note: most bins provided for home usage will be either 120 litres or 240 litres, depending on the waste stream.

-Difference in litres and cubic metres
+The difference in litres and cubic metres

-We have shown pictures on what are commonly regarded as wheelie bins above – these bins are picked up by bin trucks at the back or side of the truck – what is known in waste industry parlance as Rear End Lift or REL.
+We have shown pictures on what is commonly regarded as wheelie bins above.
+These bins are picked up by bin trucks at the back or side of the truck.
+These are known in waste industry parlance as Rear End Lift or REL.

 How are varying bin sizes priced?